Reliability

 What causes most of our power outages?

 While severe weather causes most of the power outages Nova Scotians experience, there are other reasons you might lose power—even on a blue-sky day.
 This could include a motor vehicle accident, like when a car hits one of our poles, construction, or even animals or birds coming into contact with our electrical equipment.
-In some cases, trees that have been weakened by previous wind storms, can also fall into powerlines days or even weeks after the storm is over.
-As part of our tree-trimming program we remove these weakened trees.

 You can find out more about the top causes of power outages on our blog.